 Rabies is a virus that infects only mammals.
 It is transmitted from animal to animal when saliva from one mammal breaks the skin of another, commonly with a bite.
 Once a bite occurs, the virus infects the nervous system and travels slowly to the brain.
 There are no symptoms during this time which can last from 4 to 12 weeks.
 This “silent period” is the only time that an animal or human will respond to medical treatment.

 Once the virus is in the brain, it replicates and causes severe inflammation.
 Initially, human patients show fever, headache and generally feel sick (malaise).
-In a few days, neurological signs appear including tingling, itching, and numbness at the bite site, difficulty walking, trouble swallowing, and general confusion.
-From these signs the disease progresses to paralysis, coma and death.
+In a few days, neurological signs appear including tingling, itching, and numbness at the bite site, difficulty walking, trouble to swallow, and general confusion.
+From these signs, the disease progresses to paralysis, coma, and death.
 Most frighteningly, the disease is nearly 100% fatal in humans and animals once symptoms appear.
+This is just one reason why getting your pet vaccinated is important.
+For anyone that has been bitten by a dog, this can be quite a scary and stressful situation, especially if you are not sure what to do after this incident.
+Once you’ve sought medical attention, the idea of getting in touch with a professional dog bite lawyer may be appealing to some people, as they have a chance of getting the compensation they deserve.
+If you’re not sure how to go down this route and you’re wondering what you should know when it comes to filing a claim of this nature, it may be worth doing some research.
+Hopefully, you’ll be able to get this sorted and get your life back on track.

 If you’re the type of family who travels regularly with your pet, visiting pet friendly hotels and parks, then having a vaccination is a must.
 These locations can often be rife with pets who potentially are already infected – so get your vaccinations before travelling with a pet.